Search

 How to Tell If Betta Is Stressed?

-How to know if your betta fish is stressed?
+How to know if betta fish is stressed?
 Bettas, also known as Siamese fighting fish, are common aquarium pets with various vibrant colors and captivating fins.

 How do i know if my betta is stressed?
 Despite their beautiful appearance, Bettas can become easily stressed due to environmental changes or aggressive behavior from other fish species or fish keepers.